avidiella/avidiella/README.md

 # About me

-Hi and welcome! 😊 </br> My name is Anna, and I am a B.Sc. in Psychology and M.Sc. in Research in Behavior and Cognition.</br>
+Hi and welcome! 😊 </br> My name is Anna, and I am a B.Sc. in Psychology, M.Sc. in Research in Behavior and Cognition and M.Sc.
+In Data Science.</br>
-I’m currently pursuing a Master's degree in Data Science at Open University of Catalonia.

 ## 💭 What are my interests?
 🐒 Research in primate behavior, conservation and welfare.</br>